gislab-npo/gislab/README.md

 ### File sharing
-GIS LAB offers out-of-box file sharing solution inside its LAN.
+gis.lab offers out-of-box file sharing solution inside its LAN.
 All client users can find three different shared directories in their home directory, each one with different access policy:
  * Repository: directory with read-only permissions for users
  * Share: directory with read permissions for anybody and write permissions for file owner